-It seems to always be a conundrum, myself included, for what to do with the huge and empty wall behind your sofa.
+It seems to always be a conundrum, myself included, for what to do with the huge and blank wall behind your sofa.
 Do you try a gallery wall?
 Shelves?

 In other words, what would make a statement?